a16z/jolt/book/src/how/r1cs_constraints.md

 - Spartan is modified to only take in the constraint matrices a single step, and the total number of steps.
 Using this, the prover and verifier can efficiently calculate the multilinear extensions of the full R1CS matrices.
 - The commitment format of the witness values is changed to reflect uniformity.
-All versions of a variable corresponding to each time step is committed together.
+All versions of a variable corresponding to each time step are committed together.
 This affects nearly all variables committed to in Jolt.
 - The inputs and witnesses are provided to the constraint system as segments.
 - Additional constraints are used to enforce consistency of the state transferred between CPU steps.